-A: No, but we're happy to recommend one of our favorite spots.
+A: It does not, but we're happy to recommend one of our favorite spots.
 Get in touch with one of our Travel Experts at [email protected] ahead of time or just ask your guide on the day of your tour!

 Q: Does this tour include pick up at your hotel?

-A: No, you will meet your guide at the Colosseum meeting point listed on your confirmation voucher.
+A: We do not pick you up at your hotel.
+You will meet your guide at the Colosseum meeting point listed on your confirmation voucher.
 If you're interested in a private transfer to the meeting point, reach out to us by email or give us a call at +1 888 290 5595. (an extra fee applies).